Tuesday 17 September 1940

 At 23:45, U-48 (Kplt.
 Heinrich Bleichrodt) at 23:45 launches two torpedoes at the British liner City of Benares, carrying refugees to Canada, but misses.
 He remains in a position to attack as the day ends.

 The Italians chip in success in the Atlantic, too.
 While their success rate is far below that of the U-boats, the Italian submarines do get their share of ships.
 Operating to the south, they tend to get more Spanish and Portuguese ships than do the U-boats, which feast on British shipping.

 The Luftwaffe scores a major success At Glasgow, Renfrewshire.
-It bombs and sinks British cruiser HMS Sussex.
-Three crew are lost.
+It bombs and sinks the British cruiser HMS Sussex.
+Three crewmen are lost.
 The ship sinks in shallow water and is refloated to re-enter service.